 I decided to come back to Durban… For a long time it was a culture shock.
 For me it was very traumatic coming back to the very conservative climate of the early ’70s” Steve Fataar, in an interview with Karen Lotter, 2002

-But it was back home in 1979 that Fataar met Marianne Knudsen, the love of his life who would become the mother of his children, much to the consternation of the aprtheid authorities.
+But it was back home in 1979 that Fataar met Marianne Knudsen, the love of his life who would become the mother of his children, much to the consternation of the apartheid authorities.
 Segregation meant that people couldn’t mix in clubs, so to get around this issue people would throw house parties, which is where Fataar, 36 at the time, met the 19-year-old Marianne.
 The couple soon moved in together, in defiance of the government, with the result that their home was subjected to constant raids by the police.
-Fataar was charged under the Immorality Act*, prompting his friend, Nanda Soobbe, to draw a cartoon mocking the ridiculousness of the law:
+Fataar was charged under the Immorality Act*, prompting his friend, Nanda Soobben, to draw a cartoon mocking the ridiculousness of the law:

 I did the cartoon in our darkest days, when Steve was charged under the Immorality Act.
 I used the words from the Flames famous number one hit, For Your Precious Love.
 “He could climb the highest mountains and swim the deepest sea”.
 The Immorality Act was represented by the highest mountain, and the deepest ocean was represented by segregation, indignation and humiliation.
 Steve had a clipping of this cartoon in a plastic envelope for 30 years.
 We felt so proud of the Flames.
 Their talent showed the world that people of colour were not inferior.”
-Nanda Soobbe, cartoonist and long-time friend of Steve Fataar
+Nanda Soobben, cartoonist and long-time friend of Steve Fataar

 A few years later, in 1982, Marianne gave birth to the couple’s first child, Tara, whilst on holiday in Cape Town.
 The nurses quickly ushered Marianne out of the shared ward and into a private room, fearing what the other women might do once they discovered that the child’s father wasn’t white.